The Ultimate Guide to Cooking Scallops: Easy Recipes for Every Kitchen

 Scallops are more than a meal - they’re a connection to the sea & New England, to tradition, and to culinary creativity.
 Whether you’re searing them in brown butter, layering them into a vibrant salad, or pairing them with a crisp glass of Albariño, scallops invite you to cook with both simplicity and elegance.
 Explore these recipes and let these sweet gems of New England waters inspire your next table.

-Exploring New England: Coastal Towns, City Streets & Timeless Charm
+Exploring New England: Coastal Towns & Timeless Charm

 Planning a trip to New England?
 Whether you’re chasing the perfect lobster roll, wandering cobblestone streets, or soaking up ocean views, this collection of travel guides covers the region’s most inviting destinations.
 From the creative pulse of Providence to the windswept beauty of Nantucket and the rugged Maine shoreline, you’ll find the best places to stay, dine, and explore - in every season.